Škoda Superb: History

 The Superb received a minor facelift in August 2006 incorporating Škoda's new radiator grille, headlights, side repeater indicators integrated into the door mirrors, and C-shaped tail lights in the style of Škoda Roomster and second-gen Škoda Octavia.

 An interior redesign completed the upgrades.
 A 'Laurin and Klement' model became the top of the range, replacing the 'Elegance' model.
 A range of new engines was introduced and the interior featured real wood as part of some trim levels.
 The 'Comfort', 'Elegance' and 'Laurin & Klement' models feature an umbrella stowed in the rear door panel.
+It was also the first Škoda to be available with an optional CD navigation system called the DX, with that option you automatically got the more powerful Sound System with 8 speakers, DSP amplifier, more DSP effects in the audio settings such as Sound Focus, Genre based EQ, more advanced speed-sensitive volume control and a 6-CD changer.

-Škoda considered an station wagon version of the Superb, but it never proceeded to production.
-The reason it was not put in production was that Volkswagen feared that an station wagon version would take too much market share from its own Passat Variant and Audi's A4 Avant.
+Škoda considered a station wagon version of the Superb.
+However, it was never put in production, the reason being Volkswagen feared that such a version would take too much market share from its own Passat Variant and Audi's A4 Avant.
 When the Superb was released in the United Kingdom in May 2002, the most expensive variant was priced at only £1,000 more than the cheapest Jaguar X-Type.

 Engines

-Second generation (B6, Typ 3T; 2008–2015)
+Second generation (B6, Typ 3T; 2008)

 An all new Škoda Superb (B6, Typ 3T) was unveiled at the Geneva Motor Show in early March 2008.

 Based on a stretched version of the latest A5 Octavia platform, the Volkswagen Group A6 PQ46, this Superb is a four door five seat sedan, with an innovative "TwinDoor" trunk lid that can operate as a conventional trunk or as a hatchback that includes opening with the rear glass.

 Being based on the Octavia A5 platform, this Superb now uses a transverse engine layout.
 A Superb Combi – five door estate with 633 litres in the boot – was presented to the press in June 2009, and debuted at the Frankfurt Motor Show in September 2009.